Rudolf Vrba participated in the trials of Nazis for war crimes and identified prominent Nazis who were in Auschwitz.

 SS Rottenführer Johann Roth (Fate Unknown)

-SS Hauptsturmführer Erich Sautter (Fate Unknown)
+SS Hauptsturmführer Erich Sautter (Died October 7, 1991 in Reutlingen)

 SS Hauptscharführer Willi – Rudolf Sawatzki (Acquitted)